 If you don’t have the travelling companions to drive you, question you, guide you, debate with and celebrate with, how do you know you’re succeeding?
 How do you know you’re implementing the best for your organisation?

 Having a support group empowers HR professionals to feel confident in their choices rather than relying on managers to tell them what to do or give them permission to do what made sense.

 It’s like having your own personal “board of advisors”.
 It’s your own Community of Practice.

 What You’ll Cover

 Over however many months (or even years if necessary) it takes, the group will be with you through it all.
-You will be planning, designing, developing and implementing every aspect of Agile HR including:
+You will be planning, designing, developing and implementing every aspect of Agile People Management including:

 - We start with an assessment of where you are today.
 That way you can set a roadmap for yourself for the journey

-- Understanding Agile and the Agile HR Manifesto and how to incorporate into your “system think” going forward
+- Understanding Agile, the Agile HR Manifesto, and the Agile People Manifesto, and how to incorporate into your “system think” going forward

 - Creating the Culture and Mindset for successful Agile Transformation

 - Designing the Agile organisation, including flexible and agile Role Profiles